theNewDynamic/gohugo-theme-ananke/README.md

   date_format = "2.
 January 2006"
 ```

-See hugo's documentation of the [`dateFormat` function](https://gohugo.io/functions/dateformat/) for more details.
+See hugo's documentation of the [`time.Format` function](https://gohugo.io/functions/dateformat/) for more details.

 ### Nearly finished